 |Criminal prosecution for having in your possession or under your control without reasonable excuse an identity document that is false or improperly obtained or which belongs to someone else||You could be imprisoned for up to two years and/or receive an unlimited fine and you may be disbarred as a company director or company officer as a result of the criminal prosecution|

-The size of the fine or civil penalty will be influenced by:
+The size of the fine is influenced by:

 - Whether you co-operated with the Home Office investigation